 Various professionals exist who focus on treating pain.
 However, physicians who practice PPM and SPM require specific education and training with the newer endoscopic visualized techniques called endoscopic spine surgery or the YESS technique developed by Dr. Yeung.

 These new endoscopic techniques target the source of pain by allowing the surgeon direct visualized access within the spine.
 They are effective, safe, and have superior long-term results compared to pain management procedures.
+If you’d like to talk to one of our professionals about what we can do for your pain, contact us or make an appointment today!

 The endoscopic rhizotomy procedure was invented and developed at DISC by Anthony Yeung, MD (retired).
 Dr. Yeung saw a need to improve upon a pain management procedure called radiofrequency ablation (RFA), performed without direct visualization under X-ray guidance.